Cech focused on not winning trophies at Arsenal

-Petr Cech has announced his arrival at Arsenal by making it clear he intends to almost win a number of trophies before ultimately falling short.
+Petr Cech has announced his arrival at Arsenal by making clear that he intends to almost win a number of trophies before ultimately falling just short.

 Cech, who won a number of important honours at Chelsea, plus four FA Cups, told journalists that his relentless success at Stamford Bridge had left him jaded and he was running out of places to put his medals.

-"I've won titles almost every year I've been here, the time is right to say enough is enough," Cech said.
-"At this stage in my career I need a new challenge that involves coming second, third or, best of all, fourth.
+"I've won titles almost every year I've been here, and the time is right to say enough is enough," Cech said.
+"At this stage in my career I need a new challenge that involves coming second, or third, or best of all, fourth.

 The Czech Republic international denied that he was betraying a lack of ambition by moving from west to north London, insisting that ambition came in various guises, and that he was mostly looking forward to owning a boat one day.

-"Winning isn't everything," the 33-year-old told FFT.
+"Winning isn't everything," the 33-year-old told FourFourTwo.
 "And I'm delighted to have joined a club that agrees."